GalaxyWolfYT-Official/Roblox-Scripts/README.md

-# Welcome to the my script repository!
+# Welcome to the my script repository

+## Watch the proggres on the  [Trello Board](https://trello.com/b/CnZruvZ5/galaxywolfyts-scripts)

 All scripts are in the [Scripts](https://github.com/GalaxyWolfYT-Official/Roblox-Scripts/tree/main/Scripts) repository.